Q. How much does it cost to study on The Drawing Year at the Royal Drawing School?

 Q. What do your students go on to do after The Drawing Year?

 Most of our alumni are now practising fine artists who regularly show and sell work or undertake commissions, many of whom also have gallery representation.
 Other students have gone on to professional practice in areas including illustration, animation, architecture, film and theatre design.
-Alumni can apply to join our free tutor training programme with The Drawing Clubs which offers serious, sustained tutoring for children aged 10-18 with a passion or apititude for drawing.
+Alumni can apply to join our tutor training programme with The Drawing Clubs which offers serious, sustained tutoring for children aged 10-18 with a passion or aptitude for drawing.
 Many have used this experience as a springboard into teaching both adults and children.